 AUTHORIZED INVESTMENTS

 The County is authorized to invest in specific types of securities as provided in the Government Code.
 Investments not specifically listed below are prohibited.
 All securities must be United States dollar denominated.
-The County Investment Manager may place orders for the execution of transactions with or through such broker/dealers, banks or counterparties as may be selected from time to time at his/her discretion, consistent with legal requirements and this Policy.
+All investment transactions must be executed through broker-dealers, banks, or counterparties authorized by the County Investment Manager.
+In addition, comprehensive due diligence must be conducted on all securities prior to investment, followed by at least an annual review to ensure that the investment’s outlook remains favorable and has not deteriorated.

 The OCTP and Specific Investment Accounts may invest in the following areas to the extent they are consistent with the investment objectives, do not violate the investment restrictions, and adhere to limitations specified in this section, and Sections VII and VIII.